-Prompt State has no trends/update to report (place an X) Related metric(s) (if any) State response 5.
-Sufficient Provider Capacity at Critical Levels of Care 5.1 Metric trends e including for M edication Assisted T reatment for OUD (Milestone 4) 5.1.1 The state reports the following metric trends, including all changes (+ or -) greater than 2 percent related to Milestone 4 X MP Metric #18 Use of opioids at High Dosage in persons wo/cancer (NQF#2940) MP Metric #19 Use of Opioids from multiple providers in persons wo/cancer (NQF#2950) MP Metric #20 Use of Opioids at high dosage and from Multiple providers in persons wo/cancer (NQF#2951) MP Metric #21 concurrent use of Opioids and Benzodiazepines (NQF#3389) MP not yet approved, no data to report.
-5.2 Implementation update
+Prompt State has no trends/update to report (place an X) Related metric(s) (if any) State response 5.1.1 The state reports the following metric trends, including all changes (+ or -) greater than 2 percent related to Milestone 4 MP Metric #18 Use of opioids at High Dosage in persons wo/cancer (NQF#2940) MP Metric #19 Use of Opioids from multiple providers in persons wo/cancer (NQF#2950) MP Metric #20 Use of Opioids at high dosage and from Multiple providers in persons wo/cancer (NQF#2951) MP Metric #21 concurrent use of Opioids and Benzodiazepines (NQF#3389) MP Metric #23 Emergency Department Utilization for SUD per 1,000 Medicaid Beneficiaries #23 Emergency Department Utilization for SUD per 1,000 Medicaid Beneficiaries: <18: +15.38% 18 to 64: +3.46%

-Prompt State has no trends/update to report (place an X) Related metric(s) (if any) State response 5.2.1 Compared to the demonstration design and operational details, the state expects to make the following changes to: Planned activities to assess the availability of providers enrolled in Medicaid and accepting new patients in across the continuum of SUD care Annual Updates on Implementation Planning: Assessment of delivery system and capacity to serve at each critical level of care is underway.
-HSD has a contract with an external review partner to evaluate access to care gaps and make recommendations for action plan.
-Report is set to be available from contractor Sept.
-2022 Staff have been identified to begin work on establishing adequate client to provider ratios and establish a plan to address any gaps in workforce.
+Prompt State has no trends/update to report (place an X) Related metric(s) (if any) State response 5.2 Implementation update 5.2.1 Compared to the demonstration design and operational details, the state expects to make the following changes to: Planned activities to assess the availability of providers enrolled in Medicaid and accepting new patients in across the continuum of SUD care Annual Updates on Implementation Planning: Assessment of delivery system and capacity to serve at each critical level of care is complete.
+HSD contracted with an external partner to evaluate access to care gaps and make recommendations for action plan.
+Report completed 9/2022 and incorporated into action plan.
+Staff identified that client to provider ratios are only required for medically supported withdrawal management, and these ratios are supported in Oregon Administrative Rules.
 Capacity Management and referral tracking data base has been created and went live.
 Oregon is still working with contractor to resolve implementation refinement.
-Modified administrative rules to allow for Mobile Medication Units to expand capacity to serve for MAT.
-Increases made to the count of DATA waivered prescribers.
-Hired workforce needs and additional legislative funding received to help address 5.2.2 The state expects to make other program changes that may affect metrics related to Milestone 4 X workforce gaps in BH/SUD.
-No Anticipated Changes 6.
-Implementation of Comprehensive Treatment and Pro 6.1 Metric trends 6.
-Implementation of Comprehensive Treatment and Prevention Strategies to Address Opioid Abuse and OUD (Milestone 5)
+5.2.2 The state expects to make other program changes that may affect metrics related to Milestone 4 Х No Anticipated Changes 6.
+Implementation of Comprehensive Treatment and Pro 6.1 Metric trends evention Strategie es to Address Opioid Abuse and OUD (Milestone 5)

 Prompt State has no trends/update to report (place an X) Related metric(s) (if any) State response

-6.1 The state reports the following metric trends, including Х MP Metric #15 MP not yet approved, no data to report.
+6.1 The state reports the following metric trends, including Х MP Metric #15 MP approved 5/25/2023, these are annual metrics and

-all changes (+ or -) greater than 2 percent related to IET (NQF#0004)
+all changes (+ or -) greater than 2 percent related to IET (NQF#0004) will be submitted with the next report.

 Milestone 5 MP Metric #16

 SUB-3 AOD

 provided or

 offered at

 discharge.
 SUB-3a

 AOD treatment at

 discharge (Joint

 Commission)

 MP Metric #17(1)

 follow up after ED

 visit for AOD

 (NQF#3488)

 MP Metric #17(2)

 follow up after ED

 visits for Mental

+Illness

-Illness (NQF#0576)
+(NQF#0576)

 6.2 Implementation update